Chacal-class destroyer: Description

 They had an overall length of 126.8 m, a beam of 11.1 m, and a draft of 4.1 m.
 The ships displaced 2126 t at standard load and 2980–3075 t at deep load.
 A double bottom covered most of the ships' length and the hull was subdivided by 11 transverse bulkheads into a dozen watertight compartments.
 Their crew consisted of 10 officers and 187 crewmen in peacetime and 12 officers and 209 enlisted men in wartime.

 The raised forecastle and the prominent sheer and flare of the bow ensured that the Chacal-class ships were good seaboats, but they proved to be topheavy with poor lateral stability despite 40 m bilge keels.
 Furthermore, they were not very maneuverable because the 14.44 m2 rudder was too small and its servomotor too weak (taking 25–30 seconds to move from one side to the other).

-The Chacal class was powered by two geared steam turbine sets, each driving a 3.6 m propeller, using steam provided by five du Temple boilers that operated at a pressure of 18 kg/cm2 and a temperature of 216 °C. Four ships were fitted with Rateau-Bretagne turbines that were satisfactory once the initial teething problems were worked out, but and used Breguet-Laval turbines that were very troublesome and caused Léopard to be enter service two years late.
+The Chacal class was powered by two geared steam turbine sets, each driving a 3.6 m propeller, using steam provided by five du Temple boilers that operated at a pressure of 18 kg/cm2 and a temperature of 216 °C. Four ships were fitted with Rateau-Bretagne turbines that were satisfactory once the initial teething problems were worked out, but and used Breguet-Laval turbines that were very troublesome and caused Léopard to enter service two years late.
 The turbines were designed to produce 50000 PS, which would propel the ships at 35.5 kn.
 During their sea trials, the turbines generated 54850–57810 PS and they reached a maximum speed of 36.7 kn for a single hour.
 The ships carried 530 t of fuel oil which gave them a range of 3000 nmi at 15 kn.
 Fuel consumption at high speeds was excessive and the range was only 600 nmi at 35 kn.
 The ships were fitted with two 60 kW turbo generators in the forward engine room.
 In addition, two diesel generators, one of 30 kW and the other of 15 kW capacity, were located in the central superstructure.